 Aberdaron 1 mile.

-This detached, one-of-a-kind house boasts countryside views, resting about one mile from the peaceful village of Aberdaron.
+This semi detached, one-of-a-kind house boasts countryside views, resting about one mile from the peaceful village of Aberdaron.

 Spacious with four bedrooms, the whole family can come along and make the most of a memorable getaway.